LuukHenk/head_box/ROADMAP.md

 # User stories

-### Spawn locations
-- The user spawns in the middle of the map; let the user spawn at the house
-- The enemies spawn at weird locations; make a system to have more control over the enemy spawning locations

 ### Add collision to the objects on the map
 - The newly created map does not have any collision yet, add collision